Coneja-Chibi/BunnyMo/README.md

 -# *All inquiries about the nature of our existence should be directed to /dev/null. 🐰🧥✨*

-Also, NemoVonNirgend, amazing creator of the Vex preset (and great friend) helps us make and refine this!
+Also, NemoVonNirgend, amazing creator of the Vex preset (and great friend) helps ~~us~~ me make and refine this!
 He also inspired me to create this.
 Give him a round of pa-...
 Hands...

 *We are absolutely not bunnies.
 Please do not bring lettuce to any meetups.*